 Men with different body shapes, levels of muscularity, and degrees of leanness.
 Illustrated by Shane Duquette.

-Most men want to have an attractive physique.
+Most men want to have an aesthetic physique.
 Few know exactly what that means.
-When they guess the degree of muscularity women prefer, they’re off by thirty pounds (study).
+For example, when they guess the degree of muscularity women prefer, they’re off by thirty pounds (study).
 Many have a deeper misunderstanding, failing to connect their appearance to their fitness and strength.
-Some shun attractiveness, mistakenly thinking it’s superficial.
+Some shun aesthetics, mistakenly thinking it’s superficial.
 Others are superficial on purpose, thinking it’s the best way to become attractive.
 That’s never as convincing as the real thing.

 We’ll cover the attractiveness research.
 We’ve spoken to some of the study authors.
 We also went deeper, testing our hypotheses by conducting our own surveys.
 We collected thousands of responses for each: survey 1 and survey 2.